 Europe has the Haute Route.
 The Northwest has the Spearhead Traverse, a classic high alpine ski tour.
 This 3-day trip has easy access, a spectacular setting in the backcountry of the continent's best ski area, heavily glaciated terrain, and even a new state-of-the-art hut, making it a must for anybody who is serious about ski touring.
-It is incredible that a ski traverse of such quality and easy access (we take the lift to the top of the Blackcomb ski area) can still offer so much solitude and such a wilderness experience.
+It is incredible that a ski traverse of such quality and easy access (we take the lift to the top of the Blackcomb ski area) can still offer so much solitude and a true wilderness experience.

 Overall Difficulty Level: Moderate to Difficult

 Skills Required: Advanced skiing ability and prior ski touring experience

 Fitness Level: Strenuous due to skiing with an overnight pack